msudvarg/priority-aware-camkes/README.md

     * `NAME_priority` (pass the priority assigned to the CPI)
     * `priority` (pass the request priority)
     * `lock->inherited_priority` (pass the current inherited priority)

+__Init Function__

+For a procedure interface named `NAME`, CAmkES automatically provides a function `NAME__init()` that runs during component initialization, and that must be defined by the user in the component's underlying C code (even if the function body is left blank).
+Our framework overrides this function; as a result, all instances of `NAME__init()` must be renamed to `NAME_init()` (double underscore changed to single underscore) for any procedure interfaces using our supplied connector types.

 ### Build Considerations